Alenkar/simulation_ecosystem/README.md

 # simulation ecosystem
-This project is simulation of ecosystem on OpenCL calculations.
+This project is simulation of ecosystem on CPU and CUDA calculations.